Rory Jordan

-Rory Jordan (born 9 February 2000) is an Australian professional footballer who plays as a forward for APIA Leichhardt on loan from Newcastle Jets.
+Rory Jordan (born 9 February 2000) is an Australian soccer player who plays as a forward for APIA Leichhardt.

 Club career

 Newcastle Jets

 In June 2022, Jordan signed a two-year contract with A-League Men club Newcastle Jets.

-Loan to APIA Leichhardt
+APIA Leichhardt

 In January 2023, Jordan was loaned to NPL NSW club APIA Leichhardt to provide him with game time.
+Following an impressive debut season, the club re-signed Jordan who mutually terminated his contract with Newcastle Jets.